-Absolutely!
 Some temp agencies specialize in a specific industry, while others will hire for a wide variety.
-A few industries need employees in a contract position more than others.
+A few industries need employees in contract positions more than others.
 These include (but are not limited to) nursing, manufacturing, trucking, IT, construction, engineering, scientific, and human resources.

 There are employment agencies that only have a job per day and will pay you at the end of your shift.
 That’s known as a “Paid Daily Job”, and is usually the first thing people think of when they’re considering working at a staffing agency.
 Others pay every week or every two weeks, just like a traditional employer.

 Your staffing agency could be publicly or privately owned.
 There are staffing agencies all over the world and over 20,000 in the United States alone.
 According to the American Staffing Association, 73% of the people employed through staffing agencies work full-time and over a year, staffing agencies hire over 16 million contract and temporary workers.

 - Direct Hire